ouspg/libfuzzerfication/README.md

 * It is linked with the library under test
 * Works fully in process -> Fast!

 LibFuzzer itself can be built with any compiler without specific flags.
-Target code must be buit with Clang using [ASan](http://clang.llvm.org/docs/AddressSanitizer.html), [USan](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) or [MSan](http://clang.llvm.org/docs/MemorySanitizer.html) and -fsanitize-coverage=edge[,8bit-counters,trace-cmp,indirect-calls]
+Target code must be buit with Clang using [ASan](http://clang.llvm.org/docs/AddressSanitizer.html), [USan](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) or [MSan](http://clang.llvm.org/docs/MemorySanitizer.html) and -fsanitize-coverage=edge
+Optional features are: 8bit-counters,trace-cmp,indirect-calls

 # How does this project work?
 * You pull container from Dockerhub